 The Reggio Emilia approach to teaching young children puts the natural development of children as well as the close relationships that they share with their environment at the center of its philosophy.
 The NCEF Early Childhood Development Center acts as a resource hub for parents and provides space for community meetings and classes.
 Other community partners contributing to the program include RCMA, The Early Learning Coalition of Southwest Florida and Collier County Public Schools.

-The Current Issue:Immokalee has one of the highest concentrations of child poverty in Collier County.
+Immokalee has one of the highest concentrations of child poverty in Collier County.
 Approximately 9,000 children reside in Immokalee.
 Three thousand of them are under five years old.
-The Immokalee Early Childhood Initiative is a multi-faceted initiative aimed at enhancing teacher quality, increasing capacity, affordability, access and quality of early childhood educational care.
+NCEF’s response to the early childhood concerns in Immokalee is a multi-faceted initiative aimed at enhancing teacher quality, increasing capacity, affordability, access, and quality of early childhood educational care.
 The Naples Children & Education Foundation and its partners have been working in earnest to address specific gaps in services.

-Family Child Care HomesBased upon evidence presented in the Study of Child Well Being in 2005, the NCEF trustees engaged in an ambitious goal in establishing a network of family child care homes to care for 125 children in Immokalee, ranging in age from birth to three years old.
+Family Child Care HomesBased upon evidence presented in the Study of Child Well Being in 2005, the NCEF trustees engaged in an ambitious goal in establishing a network of family child care homes to care for children in Immokalee, ranging in age from birth to 3 years old.
 The design included subsidies for children in need of scholarship so they may enroll in child care.
-To date, 25 Family Child Care Homes have been licensed.
+To date, 36 Family Child Care Homes have been licensed.
 The design of the Family Child Care Homes is to act as feeder homes to the four major child care centers in Immokalee.

 Before these children could be placed in the family child care network, teachers and supervisors had to be identified and trained, and their homes made ready to accept the children.
 To accomplish this, the professional development component of the Immokalee Early Learning Initiative includes:

-- Incentives for teachers to become certified, accredited, and licensed;
+- Incentives for teachers to become certified, accredited, and licensed.

 - Scholarship opportunities for teachers so that they may attend continuing education classes at the local universities and colleges, which are often cost prohibitive for these service providers.

 The Immokalee early learning programs expressed the need for support with employee recruitment and retention, career advancement, local education and training, financial supports and a centralized professional development agency to administer such supports.
 With the help of NCEF and the Immokalee Community, Collier Child Care Resources, Inc. opened the Collier Childcare Training & Resource Center on April 1, 2008 and has had many successes thus far in providing the support that will help lead to positive outcomes for Immokalee’s children.
-Under this initiative, CCCR is addressing the early learning professional's "career ladder" by coaching and mentoring them to seek state mandated and non-mandated trainings, their Staff Credential/CDA and then ultimately higher-education courses; working towards a two-year degree in Early Childhood Education.
+Under this initiative, CCCR is addressing the early learning professional's "career ladder" by coaching and mentoring them to seek state-mandated and non-mandated trainings, their Staff Credential/CDA and then ultimately higher-education courses; working towards a two-year degree in Early Childhood Education.

 The CCEP is an innovative, public/private partnership program that was created by the Florida Legislature in 1996 to help communities meet the needs of a growing segment of their workforce-working parents.
 This exciting program leverages public-private partnerships and celebrates entrepreneurial philanthropy.
 As NCEF enters year four of the Immokalee Early Learning Initiative, NCEF’s investment of $675,000 in scholarships for eligible children has been matched dollar for dollar from CCEP totaling $1,350,000 in new subsidies for the communities’ most vulnerable population.

 The Current Issue:Without quality prenatal care, a pregnant woman is 10.9 times more likely to have a baby die and 5.6 times more likely to have a baby born with low birth weight.
 Research has shown that $1.00 of preventative care can save $6.00 of additional costs over the lifetime of a premature baby.
 Low birth weight breeds other significant problems including organs that are not fully developed, which can lead to lung problems and vision loss.
 These babies are 20 times more likely to die in their first year of life according to March of Dimes.